Helpline 1800 18 7263

 People who are anxious or depressed are less likely to get out and exercise or to do everyday tasks.
 Their ability to communicate and express emotion may be affected, placing additional stress on family and friends as well as themselves.

-Some of those affected are also more likely to engage in risky behaviours, in particular excessive use of alcohol.
+Some of those affected are also more likely to engage in risky behaviours, in particular use of alcohol to cope with negative emotions.

-Depression and Anxiety may affect physical health, lead to managing CKD treatment poorly, and even cause disagreement with family and friends.
+Depression and Anxiety may affect physical health and lead to difficulty managing CKD treatment.
 There are many reasons, therefore, for seeking diagnosis and treatment.

 Depression and Anxiety disorders are treatable, and learning to understand them and how they are treated – especially the things you can do to manage symptoms yourself – is a powerful way to start on the road to recovery.